What are CIS Benchmarks in Cloud Security?

 The CIS Benchmarks are a set of prescriptive configuration recommendations for hardening an organization’s technologies against cyberattacks.
 Created in 2000 as a nonprofit organization, the Center for Internet Security (CIS) maintains over 100 CIS Benchmarks, covering more than 25 vendor product families.

-This free resource was created via consensus and is maintained through a global community of more than 12,000 security professionals, technology vendors, and academics.
+A global community of more than 12,000 security professionals, technology vendors, and academics have created this free resource via consensus.
 Used by governments, businesses, research, and academic institution, the CIS Benchmark community identifies the need for a new or updated benchmark.
-Experts collectively create, vet, and test their recommendations until consensus and the final benchmark is published.
+Experts collectively create, vet, and test their recommendations to publish a final benchmark.

-As the program sponsor, the Center for Internet Security is known for its creation of CIS Controls, which is a comprehensive guide of 20 safeguards and countermeasures for effective cyber defense.
+The Center for Internet Security creates CIS Controls, a comprehensive guide of 20 safeguards.
 The CIS Benchmarks map to these controls, and the community refers to them when creating new or updated configuration recommendations.

-CIS Benchmarks offer a set of best practices as a starting point for creating new product or service deployment plans or verifying that current deployments are configured to maximum security.
+CIS Benchmarks offers a set of best practices as a starting point for creating new product or service deployment plans and for verifying whether current deployments are configured to maximum security.

 There are 8 categories that provide CIS Benchmarks across the following IT technologies: